-In reviewing voting roll calls in the House chamber, we can begin to see these distinctions that are so often portrayed during election season as simple Democrat versus Republican slogans.
+In reviewing 2019 voting roll calls in the House chamber, we can begin to see nuances in what is so often portrayed during election season as simple Democrat versus Republican slogans.
 While a graduated income tax did receive near unanimous support among House Democrats, legislation involving a minimum wage, abortion rights, gun rights, and recreational marijuana were not voted on uniformly among Democrats or even Republicans.

 The process of lining up votes also occurs for those seeking a leadership position within a legislative chamber.
 One position of particular importance in setting legislative agendas that impact the entire state is the Senate President, and in January 2020 there was a new leader elected for the first time in over a decade.

 Just a year after a changing of guard in the Senate, House Democrats selected a new leader for the first time in nearly four decades.

 Speaking of the importance of political leadership within a chamber, in July 2017, the Illinois legislature voted to end the longest budget impasse in state and national history.
 For those watching closely, we saw how controlled voting can be in the General Assembly and how essential it is to know where votes are being protected or available.